-(b) Impairment of assets
+(a) Impairment and reversal of impairment of non-current assets

-Goodwill and intangible assets that have an indefinite useful life are not subject to amortization and are tested annually for impairment, or more frequently if events or changes in circumstances indicate that they might be impaired.
-Other assets are tested for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
+Plant and equipment, and equipment deposits are tested for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 An impairment loss is recognized for the amount by which the asset's carrying amount exceeds its recoverable amount.
 The recoverable amount is the higher of an asset's fair value less costs of disposal and value in use.
 For the purposes of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable cash inflows which are largely independent of the cash inflows from other assets or groups of assets (cash-generating units).
-Non-financial assets other than goodwill that suffered an impairment are reviewed for possible reversal of the impairment at the end of each reporting period.
+Non-current financial assets that suffered an impairment are reviewed for possible reversal of the impairment at the end of each reporting period.

-(c) Useful economic life
+(b) Useful economic life

-Depreciation of data centre equipment is an estimate of its expected life.
+Depreciation of data center equipment is an estimate of its expected life.
 In order to determine the useful life of computing equipment, assumptions are required about a range of computing industry market and economic factors, including required hash rates, technological changes, availability of hardware and other inputs.

-(d) Deferred and current taxes
+(c) Deferred and current taxes